ihor-jpeg/electricity-information-bot/README.md

 # Electricity status bot
 The bot monitors the power sourse and when it changes it sends a message to a telegram chat/channel informing you about electricity situation in your house.

+P.S. the entire project is designed for a Raspberry Pi

 ## Equipment
   - Raspberry Pi
   - USB to TTL converter